techgnosis/grafana-stack/README.md

 Cortex read - `/api/prom`
 Cortex write - `/api/v1/push`

+# TODO
+1. Use custom YAML for Loki and Tempo.
+Shouldn't need Helm for such simple deploys.
+1. Use custom YAML for Grafana too.
+Little more complicated but it shouldn't be..

 ## Image Rendering
 Image Rendering is actually a Grafana OSS feature.
 You can capture images of panels when panel alerts go off, and send that image with the alert.